91d906h4/MNIST-C-DCGAN/README.md

-# MNIST DCGAN with Prompt
+# MNIST C-DCGAN

-This is a handwritten number generator that allows users to utilize prompts.
+This is a Conditional Deep Convolutional Generative Adversarial Network (C-DCGAN) for handwritten number.

 ## Introduction